Powered by .id - the population experts for City of Bayside

-Between 2016 and 2026, the age structure forecasts for Brighton indicate a 1.1% increase in population under working age, a 25.9% increase in population of retirement age, and a 1.0% increase in population of working age.
+Between 2016 and 2026, the age structure forecasts for Brighton indicate a 1.5% increase in population under working age, a 13.8% increase in population of retirement age, and a 5.9% increase in population of working age.

 Knowledge of how the age structure of the population is changing is essential for planning age-based facilities and services, such as child care, recreation and aged care.

-The forecast age groups of the City of Bayside is a function of the current age of the population (people aging each year, being born and dying) as well as the age of people migrating into and out of the area.
+The forecast age groups of Brighton is a function of the current age of the population (people aging each year, being born and dying) as well as the age of people migrating into and out of the area.
 This in turn is driven by location (fringe, city centre, regional or rural) the existing housing stock (separate dwellings, medium or high density), the amount and type of new residential development (same as existing stock, or diversifying) and where the area is in a cycle of change.
 We call this the area’s residential role and function.
 You can learn more about this in the section household and suburb life cycles.

 |Forecast age structure - 5 year age groups|

-|Brighton - Total persons||2016||2026||2036||Change between 2016 and 2036|
+|Brighton - Total persons||2016||2026||2041||Change between 2016 and 2041|

 |Age group (years)||Number||%||Number||%||Number||%||Number|

-|0 to 4||1,205||4.8||1,315||5.0||110||1,383||4.9||+178||110||68||14.7||0||21||2|
+|0 to 4||1,213||4.9||1,320||4.9||1,465||5.0||+253|

-|5 to 9||1,486||6.0||1,519||5.7||33||1,579||5.6||+93||33||60||6.3||5||22||2|
+|5 to 9||1,483||5.9||1,486||5.6||1,651||5.6||+168|

-|10 to 14||1,656||6.6||1,559||5.9||-97||1,657||5.9||0||-97||97||0.0||10||23||2|
+|10 to 14||1,649||6.6||1,604||6.0||1,792||6.1||+143|

-|15 to 19||1,563||6.3||1,614||6.1||42||1,668||5.9||+96||42||54||6.1||15||2||2|
+|15 to 19||1,563||6.3||1,702||6.4||1,837||6.2||+274|

-|20 to 24||1,363||5.5||1,439||5.4||76||1,428||5.1||+65||76||-11||4.8||20||3||2|
+|20 to 24||1,373||5.5||1,473||5.5||1,575||5.3||+202|

-|25 to 29||1,138||4.6||1,110||4.2||-28||1,159||4.1||+22||-28||50||1.9||25||4||2|
+|25 to 29||1,131||4.5||1,210||4.5||1,345||4.6||+215|

-|30 to 34||1,220||4.9||1,098||4.1||-122||1,171||4.2||-49||-122||74||-4.0||30||5||2|
+|30 to 34||1,218||4.9||1,297||4.9||1,447||4.9||+229|

-|35 to 39||1,285||5.2||1,392||5.3||107||1,462||5.2||+177||107||70||13.8||35||6||2|
+|35 to 39||1,287||5.2||1,497||5.6||1,673||5.7||+385|

-|40 to 44||1,632||6.5||1,693||6.4||64||1,737||6.2||+109||64||45||6.7||40||7||2|
+|40 to 44||1,632||6.5||1,737||6.5||1,926||6.5||+294|

-|45 to 49||1,943||7.8||1,764||6.7||-179||1,862||6.6||-81||-179||98||-4.2||45||8||2|
+|45 to 49||1,947||7.8||1,829||6.9||2,080||7.1||+133|

-|50 to 54||1,897||7.6||1,794||6.8||-99||1,858||6.6||-35||-99||64||-1.9||50||9||2|
+|50 to 54||1,897||7.6||1,901||7.1||2,040||6.9||+143|

-|55 to 59||1,803||7.2||1,857||7.0||54||1,784||6.4||-19||54||-73||-1.1||55||10||2|
+|55 to 59||1,808||7.2||1,917||7.2||1,943||6.6||+134|

-|60 to 64||1,526||6.1||1,762||6.6||236||1,733||6.2||+207||236||-29||13.6||60||11||2|
+|60 to 64||1,536||6.2||1,741||6.5||1,785||6.1||+248|

-|65 to 69||1,525||6.1||1,667||6.3||143||1,743||6.2||+219||143||76||14.4||65||24||2|
+|65 to 69||1,527||6.1||1,581||5.9||1,691||5.7||+164|

-|70 to 74||1,232||4.9||1,457||5.5||224||1,668||5.9||+436||224||212||35.4||70||25||2|
+|70 to 74||1,243||5.0||1,321||5.0||1,556||5.3||+313|

-|75 to 79||853||3.4||1,366||5.2||513||1,532||5.5||+678||513||165||79.5||75||26||2|
+|75 to 79||855||3.4||1,185||4.4||1,327||4.5||+471|

-|80 to 84||626||2.5||1,051||4.0||425||1,253||4.5||+627||425||202||100.2||80||27||2|
+|80 to 84||626||2.5||896||3.4||1,088||3.7||+462|

-|85 and over||1,001||4.0||1,055||4.0||54||1,365||4.9||+363||54||310||36.3||85||19||2|
+|85 and over||991||4.0||983||3.7||1,243||4.2||+251|

 In 2016, the dominant age structure for persons in Brighton was ages 45 to 49, which accounted for 7.8% of the total persons.

-The largest increase in persons between 2016 and 2026 is forecast to be in ages 75 to 79, which is expected to increase by 513 and account for 5.2% of the total persons.
+The largest increase in persons between 2016 and 2026 is forecast to be in ages 75 to 79, which is expected to increase by 330 and account for 4.4% of the total persons.

-The largest 5 year age group in 2026 is 55 to 59 years, with a total of 1,857 persons.
+The largest 5 year age group in 2026 is 55 to 59 years, with a total of 1,917 persons.